Old age: Benefits

-Assistance: devices and personal
+Assistance

 In the United States in 2008, 11 million people aged 65+ lived alone: 5 million or 22% of ages 65–74, 4 million or 34% of ages 75–84, and 2 million or 41% of ages 85+.
 The 2007 gender breakdown for all people 65+ was men 19% and women 39%.

 Many new assistive devices made especially for the home have enabled more old people to care for their own activities of daily living (ADL).
 Some examples of devices are a medical alert and safety system, shower seat (making it so the person does not get tired in the shower and fall), a bed cane (offering support to those with unsteadiness getting in and out of bed) and an ADL cuff (used with eating utensils for people with paralysis or hand weakness).

 A Swedish study found that at age 76, 46% of the subjects used assistive devices.
 When they reached age 86, 69% used them.
 The subjects were ambivalent regarding the use of the assistive devices: as "enablers" or as "disablers".
 People who view assistive devices as enabling greater independence accept and use them, whereas those who see them as symbols of disability reject them.
 However, organizations like Love for the Elderly aim to combat such age-related prejudice by educating the public about the importance of appreciating growing older, while also providing services of kindness to elders in senior homes.

 Even with assistive devices as of 2006, 8.5 million Americans needed personal assistance because of impaired basic activities of daily living required for personal care or impaired instrumental activities of daily living (IADL) required for independent living.
 Projections place this number at 21 million by 2030 when 40% of Americans over 70 will need assistance.
 There are many options for such long-term care to those who require it.
 There is home care in which a family member, volunteer, or trained professional will aid the person in need and help with daily activities.
 Another option is community services which can provide the person with transportation, meal plans, or activities in senior centers.
 A third option is assisted living where 24-hour round-the-clock supervision is given with aid in eating, bathing, dressing, etc. A final option is a nursing home which provides professional nursing care.